Boyhood

 schoolroom

-the opposite: to inculcate already proven methods.
+the proven methods.
 In order

 to educate a large number of children for the benefit of the whole